Limestone and turquoise waters

 The bungalow had a bathroom with a shower, toilet and running water.

-There were also toilet paper, soap and towels.
+There was also toilet paper, soap and towels.

 The beds were single beds.